aka-baka/deck-mining/docs/OCR.md

 !!! warning
     Do not launch Yomininja with always-on-top and a full-screen game!
 I experienced the overlay blocking everything and couldn't quit Yomininja or the game, ended up having to force shut down by pressing the power button.
+    Update: found out you can toggle or turn off the overlay.
+Make sure the shortcut is mapped to something before you start so you can avoid this experience of getting stuck!